Tell the NY Assembly: Divest New York from Fossil Fuels

 The world is watching New York.
-Under the regressive Trump administration, we need NY to be a true beacon of safety and sanctuary.
+Under the regressive Trump administration, we need New York to be a true beacon of safety and sanctuary.
 New York is one of the world’s financial capitals and home some of the USA’s largest pension funds.
 While New York City is showing climate leadership by moving forward with divesting from fossil fuel and investing in climate solutions, the NY state pension fund thinks remaining invested and talking to Big Oil (and coal and gas) will help solve the climate crisis.
-ExxonMobil is one of New York State pension fund’s largest investments at over $1billion, even as New York’s own Attorney General leads the charge in investigating the corporation for what could be the worst case of corporate fraud in history.
+ExxonMobil is one of New York State pension fund’s largest investments.
 The state also has over $5 billion invested in companies that frack – poisoning our water, destroying our lands – even though fracking is banned across the state.
 This is double talk worthy of a Trump not NY.
 We need New York to step into its climate leadership and inspire a nation.

 How much $ are we talking?

-The total combined value of the New York City and State is more than $400 billion, making these amongst the largest pension funds in the United States and world.
-With more than $13 billion invested in fossil fuel companies like Exxon, Chevron and the companies behind the Dakota Access Pipeline, and the state comptroller actively opposed to divestment, the state pension remains part of the problem.
+The total value of the New York State is more than $200 billion, making it one of the largest pension funds in the United States and world.
+With more than $13 billion invested in fossil fuel companies like Exxon, Chevron and dozens of fracking, tar sands and coal companies, and the State Comptroller actively opposed to divestment, the state pension remains part of the problem.
 It’s fueling climate destruction.
-One of the largest holdings in the state pension funds is the infamous ExxonMobil.
 Read more about the NY Pension Funds.

 We all live in the fossil fuel era, but it needs to come to an end, and soon — before more irreparable damage is done to our world.
-Fossil fuels are the main driver of climate change, and behind other major catastrophes such as oil spills, air pollution, contaminated drinking water from fracking, etc. Moreover, companies like ExxonMobil are under investigation for having deliberately misled the public, shareholders and governments over climate change science and risk for decades to protect their profits and driving climate change related costs and damages.
+Fossil fuels are the main driver of climate change, and behind other major catastrophes such as oil spills, air pollution, contaminated drinking water from fracking, etc. Moreover, companies like ExxonMobil are facing lawsuits by dozens of jurisdictions for having deliberately misled the public, shareholders and governments over climate change science and risk for decades to protect their profits and driving climate change related costs and damages.

 Research firm Corporate Knights revealed that the pension fund would be $22 billion richer had it divested from fossil fuel stocks in 2008.
 That’s almost $20,000 for of each of the pension fund’s 1.1 million members & retirees.
 It’s time to #DivestNY